hangedmandesign/merrow/README.md

 # Merrow

-Merrow is a tool for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest.
-It's the first steps of a randomizer test.
-You'll need an IPS capable patching tool, like Lunar or Ninja, to apply the patches created by Merrow.
-If you don't know what that means, you probably don't need this.
+Merrow is a tool for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest 64, offering many randomizer and quality-of-life options.
+You'll need an IPS-capable patching tool to use the patches it creates, like Lunar or Ninja.

-It also has an advanced function of being a universal clean IPS patch generator, for those who know what they're doing and just want to test some specific hex address writing.
+It also has two advanced data tools that aren't specific to Quest 64 and may be handy to coders and romhackers: a universal clean IPS patch generator, for those who know what they're doing and just want to test some specific hex address patching; and a binary file reader, that allows you to specify a series of addresses and lengths and easily export hexadecimal data from any binary file.

+Developed by Hangedman (Jonah Davidson), with the aid and support of many people, especially the Eltale Monsters Discord.
+Credits are available in the program itself.
+Merrow was originally developed in Unity, this repository is the C# Winforms port, to make it more widely available to edit and use.

+# Disclaimer

 Merrow is experimental and therefore offered without warranty.
 Merrow patches are confirmed to work on the NA/U dotZ64 version, but may still cause unknown errors and crashes.
-Expect many crashes.
+Expect potential crashes.
 Patches are not made to work on the NA/U dotN64 version or any other region.
 Always back up files before applying.
-Contains no game files.
+Merrow contains no copyrighted game data or files.

-Merrow was originally developed in Unity, this repository is the C# Winforms port, to make it more widely available to edit and use.

-Thanks to the Eltale Monsters Discord for the data and support.

 # Downloads